GPII/linux/README.md

     grunt install
     grunt uninstall

+## Building a RPM package

+We use Docker to build the RPM package in a clean environment, this also avoids to polute your environment.

+To build a RPM package run the following command at the root of the git repository:

+    docker run --rm -it \
+    -v $(pwd):/sync fedora \
+    /bin/bash -c "dnf install -y nodejs-grunt-cli; cp -r /sync /packages; cd /packages; grunt buildrpm; cp -r /packages/bin /sync"

+you will get the rpm package and the source files of the package in the ``bin`` directory.

 # Setting Up a Virtual Machine

 This repository contains content that will allow you to automatically provision a development VM.
 A [Vagrantfile](http://docs.vagrantup.com/v2/vagrantfile/) is provided that downloads a [Fedora Vagrant box](https://github.com/idi-ops/packer-fedora), starts a VM, and deploys the GPII Framework on it.